coocos/k8s-k3d-notes/README.md

 ## Deployments

 We now have a replicated application, which we can also reach outside of the cluster.
 However, how should we go about updating our application?
 What if we want to update the Flask application with a new feature?
 One way we can do this is by updating the template spec of the container in our ReplicaSet via `kubectl edit rs/my-example-replica-set`.
 However, editing the ReplicaSet does not by itself trigger a change in the pods it owns.
 Even if you push a new image to registry and update the ReplicaSet to use it, nothing will automatically happen.
 Instead, you have to delete a pod.
 Only then will the ReplicaSet controller spin up a new pod with our new image.
-To make performing updates like this less awkward, Kubernetes provides a solution called a Deployment.
+To make performing updates like this less awkward, Kubernetes provides a solution called a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 Deployments essentially create and manage ReplicaSets.
 Once you update a container image defined in the Deployment template, it will create a new ReplicaSet using the new image.
 Then it will progressively start taking down pods in the old ReplicaSet and bringing up new ones in the new ReplicaSet.
-This is done by default in a rolling manner, i.e. there is no point in time, where there isn't a pod running your container.
+This is done by default in a rolling manner, i.e. there is no point in time where there isn't a pod running your container.
 This way you can update your applications with zero downtime.

 ### Creating a Deployment